jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All that's old technology.
 If we keep using it, we'll lose the game.
 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But literally, if we stop playing evolution, what do you think happens?

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
-The extras and antagonists inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them protected or rich.
+The extras and antagonists inside the Soviet Union, the Kingdom of France, the Roman Empire all had pieces of paper making them protected or rich.

 When the player gods of these civilizations lost their games, all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!
 Good riddance you might say, and I'd agree, but complete failure isn't the best way to play the game.